AccessKit/accesskit/ARCHITECTURE.md

 ## File structure

 - `common/` is the main accesskit crate, it's where there is what you need to import accesskit.
 You use this crate to build a representation for your accessibility tree.
-- `platforms/` is where you'll find the backends, crates that expose the constructed accessibility trees to the platform APIs.
+- `platforms/` is where you'll find the adapters, crates that expose the constructed accessibility trees to the platform APIs.
-- `consumer/` defines common code used by backends.
+- `consumer/` defines common code used by adapters.
 Most accesskit users don't need to use that crate.

 ### `consumer/`

-This folder holds the `accesskit_consumer` crate, which defines types and functions used by backend.
+This folder holds the `accesskit_consumer` crate, which defines types and functions used by adapters.

-You're unlikely to need to look at `accesskit_consumer` unless you're writing a platform backend or a testing system for accesskit.
+You're unlikely to need to look at `accesskit_consumer` unless you're writing a platform adapter or a testing system for accesskit.

 `accesskit_consumer::Tree` is the type that retains the accessibility tree in memory and updates it when a new `TreeUpdate` is emitted (see `accesskit` section).